measurement-factory/squid-notes/thumbs.md

 ----

-Manual fixes affecting a lot of code with no functionality changes are usually not worth their (total) cost.
+<a name="edit-man-lots"></a>Manual fixes affecting a lot of code with no functionality changes are
+usually not worth their (total) cost.
 ----